COMP4350-Landstreicher/PlatePlanner/docs/testing-plan.md

 Automation - Jenkins/Github

-Unit Testing - Mocha, Jest, Supertest
+Unit Testing - Mocha, Jest

+Integration Testing - Supertest

+Load Testing - JMeter

 ### 3.2.
 Test Environment
-Tests will be run automatically in the CI/CD process on the Jenkins server using Mocha and Jest (unit and integration testing), and to be determined software for the other sets of tests.
+Tests will be run automatically in the CI/CD process on the Jenkins server using Mocha and Jest (unit testing), SuperTest (integration testing), manual acceptance testing and JMeter for load testing.

 The Jenkins server has two vCPUs and 8 GiB of RAM.

-## 4. Terms/Acronyms
-TBD - To be determined